laurivosandi/nixiesp12/README.md

 Thincan DBE60 9V wall adapters are pretty much perfect for the job.
 Note that the higher the input voltage the more power is dissipated as heat on the 3.3V and 5V voltage regulators, thus at 12V the device gets really hot.

+## Debugging

+* If you get nonsense reading during boot up sequence 0..9 likely the connection between serial-to-parallel chips and high voltage drivers is flaky.
+Either there are shorted pins or there is no connection at all.
+Check soldering joints and check for shorts between lines and line to ground.
+* If single tube doesn't light up likely the gas has escaped the tube, find replacement tube.
+* If single digit does not light up likely the tube socket pin is mangled or it is not properly soldered on the side where the PCB trace runs.